MariPM2/RUMTemperature/README.md

 - Node-RED
 - Whois domain webservice

-This IoT solution provides an efficient way to monitor the temperature and occupancy of several rooms in the University of Mayaguez Campus.
+This IoT solution provides an efficient way to monitor the temperature and occupancy of several rooms in the University of Puerto Rico - Mayaguez Campus.
 The data is easily accessible via Siri or a web interface, which allows users to quickly identify rooms that need adjustment in their temperature settings and maximum capacity.